kummahiih/go-category-equations/README.md

 # go-category-equations

-An attemp to rewrite the python-domain-equations -library in Golang.
+An attemp to rewrite the https://github.com/kummahiih/python-category-equations -library in Golang.
 The library should be fluent to use and have the same tests or more.

 ## Usage